cultureamp/kestrel/README.md

 }
 ```

-this can then by wired into your [`CommandGateway`](/src/main/kotlin/com/cultureamp/eventsourcing/CommandGateway.kt)
+This can then by wired into your [`CommandGateway`](/src/main/kotlin/com/cultureamp/eventsourcing/CommandGateway.kt)
 like so:

 ```kotlin